 As I mentioned before, you probably would take more time on the custom image but you get the concept.
 Also, the fact that you can place the share buttons easily with a shortcode allows you to be a bit more strategic as far as where the share button is on a product page, and allowing you the chance to add it to specific products.

 Of course the Pinterest share is only one part of the Social Warfare Plugin.
-You might want to check out my post if you are looking for a powerful sharing plugin or if you do rely heavily on pinned shares of images, such as a photography site or some other image-powered blog, this could be a great solution for you as well.
-You can also check out the Social Warfare Plugin here.
+If you are looking for a powerful sharing plugin or if you do rely heavily on pinned shares of images, such as a photography site or some other image-powered blog, this could be a great solution for you as well.